MartaPalau/wumpus/README.md

 You´re about to get in n x n cell board.

+You can define the size of cells & number of cells in Player.java class.

 Your start line is in the top-left fist cell.

 You can go forward only one cell at a time.

 Game will ask you to choose direction (North, South, East, West).